EnragedAntelope/ComfyUI-ConstrainResolution/README.md

 - Analyzes input images and suggests optimal dimensions
 - Preserves aspect ratio while fitting within minimum and maximum resolution constraints
+- Ensures dimensions are multiples of a specified number (useful for models requiring specific dimension constraints)
 - Handles both landscape and portrait orientations
 - Passes through the original image unmodified for chaining with other nodes
 - Provides both constrained dimensions and aspect ratio information